Pattern Discovery in Colored Strings: Introduction

 The paper is structured as follows.
-Section~\ref{sec:basics} formally sets notation and problems.
-Section~\ref{sec:baseline} presents a baseline algorithm, which we refine in Section~\ref{sec:skipping}.
-In Section~\ref{sec:output} we introduce practically-minded restrictions on the output.
-Experimental results are in Section~\ref{sec:experiments}.
+In Section~\ref{sec:basics} we fix definitions and notations and give the problem statements.
+In Section~\ref{sec:baseline} we present baseline algorithms, {\tt base} and {\tt base-all}, which solve these problems.
+In Section~\ref{sec:skipping} we present the modified algorithm {\tt skipping}, which solves the pattern discovery problem for only one color.
+In Section~\ref{sec:output} we introduce real-world data oriented restrictions on the output.
+In Section~\ref{sec:experiments} we present an experimental evaluation of the proposed approaches.
+Conclusions and future work can be found in Section~\ref{sec:conclusion}.